PedroBozzeta/ltvco-frontend-challenge/README.md

 This will run the app in development mode on http://localhost:5173.
 The page will reload automatically if you make changes to the code.
 You can also check the console for lint errors.

 ### Option 2: Run with Docker Compose
+Option 2: Run with Docker Compose
-If you prefer to run the project in a Docker container, use docker-compose:
+If you prefer to run the project in a Docker container, once the Docker setup is complete, you can use docker-compose:

->docker-compose up
-This command builds the Docker image and starts the application inside a container.
-Make sure Docker is running on your machine before executing this command.

-With docker-compose, there’s no need to manually install dependencies or run npm install.
-Docker will take care of everything based on the configuration in the docker-compose.yml file.

 ### Final Note: Deprecation Warning